usnistgov/COMET/README.md

-# COMET
+# COMET: Counting Method Evaluation Tool
-R Shiny application for analyzing dilution series cell count data.
+R Shiny application for analyzing dilution series data.

 The easiest way to run and use COMET is by first installing Docker (https://docs.docker.com/get-docker/).